Membrane Switch Manufacturing Capabilities

 Visual Considerations in Membrane Switch Design

 Digital printing, color management, inks, finishes, and embossing all dramatically enhance the look and function of the membrane switch.
-At JN White™, we have a computerized color formulation system to achieve consistent results from piece to piece, as well as ones that can color match to the Pantone Matching System, Federal Standard Guide, a color swatch, or to your bezel.
-Read More >
+At JN White®, we have a computerized color formulation system to achieve consistent results from piece to piece, as well as ones that can color match to the Pantone Matching System, Federal Standard Guide, a color swatch, or to your bezel.
+Read About Membrane Switch Color >

 Membrane Switch Environmental Considerations

 Membrane switches need to be reliable for years, all the while being used on a daily or even hourly basis.
 This requires an active and purposeful design for lifetime actuation.
 When building a switch, it’s important to consider the types of durability needed, material selection, and whether it needs to be weather sealed.
-Read More >
+Read About Environmental Considerations >

 How To Install a Membrane Switch